Frequently Asked Questions

 For an FTA funded construction contract, may we insert a clause in our contract provisions regarding a penalty for completing the project late and a reward for delivering the project early?
 For this particular project, time is of the essence.

 You may use both incentives for early delivery and liquidated damages for late delivery.
-We recommend you review the guidance in the FTA Best Practices Procurement Manual (BPPM), section 8.2.3 - Liquidated Damages.
+We recommend you review the guidance in the FTA Circular 4220.1F, Chapter IV, 2. b.
+(6) (b) (1).
 You will note that the rate of damages must be a reasonable estimate to compensate for possible damages and not be so large as to be considered a penalty.
 If it is construed as a penalty by a court the liquidated damages will be held unenforceable.
-There is also an Appendix B.3 - Liquidated Damages Checklist in the BPPM that will help you think through the areas of possible damages to the agency.
 In addition, FTA Circular 4220.1F, Ch.
 VII, Para.
 4.b(2), requires that any damages collected be credited to the grant, thus becoming available to you for activities that are within the scope of the grant.
-(Revised: August 21, 2009)
+(Revised: May 2017)

 Can a cost type incentive contract have incentives which are fixed to an exact date of delivery or quality without a Fee adjustment formula?
 An example would be if the contractor finished the task one day late, no fee would be awarded at all!
 And can strings be put into multiple incentives such that if you don't meet one deadline you will lose all fees the string is tied to.